 by Usman Mujtaba

-Our multi-layered principal quality assurance process gets under way with an extensive CV screening exercise held at our Area and Regional offices.
-Here, a CV screening grid is used to shortlist candidates for a 2-hour ‘Induction Test’ which assesses the academic knowledge and skills of shortlisted candidates.
-Following this, candidates scoring 50% or above qualify to proceed to an elaborate ‘Assessment Centre’, which is a new layer of assessment added to the hiring process this year.
-This is essentially a day long exercise where qualifying candidates go through problem solving activities, observation tests, group discussions and eventually, a structured interview.
-Each participant is then evaluated on the CARP (Capacity, Achievement, Relationship & Passion) model and is scored on a scale from 1-100, with 48 being the minimum benchmark score.
-Scoring rubrics are used to lay down consistent criteria for grading and to ensure uniformity and transparency across all regions.
-The Assessment Centre would be an essential feature of the hiring process from this year on.
+The multi-layered principal selection process gets under way with an extensive screening of applications and CVs received at our Area and Regional offices.
+A CV screening grid is used to shortlist candidates for a 2-hour ‘Induction Test’ which assesses the knowledge and skills of shortlisted candidates.
+Following this, candidates meeting a pre-defined score threshold qualify to proceed to an elaborate ‘Assessment Centre’, modeled on the best-in-class managerial assessment and talent screening processes used by the corporate sector.
+The Assessment Centre is essentially a day-long exercise where candidates go through problem solving activities, observation tests, group discussions and eventually, a structured interview with senior managers.
+Each participant is then evaluated according to a formal framework with scoring guidelines defined to provide consistent criteria for grading and ensure uniformity and transparency across all regions.

-No matter how thorough, a streamlined hiring process alone may not assure consistent quality once a principal is placed in her respective school.
-The ‘Principals Quality Index’ (PQI) project provides a standardized mechanism for quality control and acts as the lead activity to assess principal performance throughout the year.
-Quality Assurance staff from the Head Office accompanied by the relevant Area Education Manager visit the respective school every year to conduct a 5-hour school audit structured around every principal’s unique School Improvement Plan (SIP).
+Building on the thorough hiring process, TCF takes great care in assessing the performance of its principals.
+The ‘Principals Quality Index’ (PQI) provides a standardized mechanism for performance assessment and improvement throughout the year.
+Senior staff from the Quality Assurance and Education departments in the Head Office accompanied by the relevant Assistant Education Manager visit each school every year to conduct a 5-hour review structured around every principal’s unique School Improvement Plan (SIP).
 This document highlights areas for improvement and maps performance on academics, discipline, attendance and other key indicators.
-Eventually, the PQI exercise feeds into the principals’ rankings and appraisals within the system.
+Eventually, the PQI exercise feeds into the principals’ performance ratings and appraisals within the system.
 It also guides and sets the theme for the ‘Principals’ Academy’ (PA), our annual training exercise for the principals.

-Each principal in the TCF system undergoes a 6-day training which delineates her responsibilities and refines her role.
-The PA is an additional on-going yearly exercise, which brings together all our principals and incorporates key learnings from the multiple PQI sessions conducted that year into a comprehensive training to address any challenges and shortcomings identified therein.
+Each principal in the TCF system undergoes a 6-day training every year aimed at improving her understanding of the role and performance in the school.
+The Principals’ Academy brings together all our principals and incorporates key learnings from the multiple Principals Quality Index sessions conducted that year into a comprehensive training to address any challenges and shortcomings identified.
 A detailed training needs analysis, derived from PQI learnings, guides the content of the PA every year.
 In addition, best practices and models of excellence from the world over are also featured to assist principals in drawing their roadmap for their schools.
-To conclude the proceedings, each principal drafts their individual SIP which demonstrates how effectively they have internalized their learnings.
+To conclude the proceedings, each principal drafts their individual School Improvement Plan which demonstrates how effectively they have internalized their learnings.